 Contrary to popular belief, and the abundant stories of successful young businessmen and women, entrepreneurship is not limited to young people.
 There are quite a few successful entrepreneurs that created a successful business between the ages of 40 to 60 years.
 In 2012, almost 25% of companies formed were led by entrepreneurs aged 55 and older.
 Moreover, the likelihood of individuals over 55 years of age to launch a high-growth startup is double compared to 35-year-olds.
 Despite what many believe, there are plenty of good reasons why you can, and should, start a business later in life.

-When you start a business later on in life, you are more likely to have paid off a significant portion of the living expenses you started with when you were younger, such as student loan repayment, mortgage payments, childcare expenses, and more.
-Unlike when you are younger and juggling the cost of business in addition to these significant life expenses, you have a bit more flexibility the older you get since you have less financial responsibility.
+When you start a business later on in life, you are more likely to have paid off a significant portion of the living expenses you started with when you were younger, such as student loans, mortgages, childcare expenses, and more.
+Unlike when you are younger and juggling the cost of business in addition to these significant life expenses, you have a bit more flexibility the older you get since you have less monetary responsibility.
 It can also be more appealing to start a business at this time since there is less risk involved.